-Let’s face it - at this day and age, every single person and their dogs have heard about Bitcoin.
+Let’s face it - in this day and age, every single person and their dogs have heard about Bitcoin.
 The cryptocurrency has completely shattered the doors of mainstream success and is now more popular than ever before.
 However, not everybody is aware of the coin’s shortcomings - ones that might not exist with the Nano coin.

 Looking for the most secure place to buy BTC?
 I have collected the best-rated crypto exchanges that were approved as the safest platforms for buying BTC below, so take a look.